aspose-words/Aspose.Words-Documentation/cpp/developer-guide/mail-merge-and-reporting/types-of-mail-merge-operation/_index.md

 A mail merge region is a specific part inside a document that has a start point and an end point.
 Both points are represented as mail merge fields that have specific names *"TableStart:XXX"* and *"TableEnd:XXX"*.
 All content that is included in a mail merge region will automatically be repeated for every record in the data source.

-Aspose.Words enables you to execute mail merge with regions using one of the [ExecuteWithRegions](https://apireference.aspose.com/words/cpp/class/aspose.words.mail_merging.mail_merge#executewithregions_imailmergedatasource) methods that accept [IMailMergeDataSource](https://apireference.aspose.com/words/cpp/class/aspose.words.mail_merging.i_mail_merge_data_source) custom data source.
+Aspose.Words allows you to execute mail merge with regions using one of the [ExecuteWithRegions](https://apireference.aspose.com/words/cpp/class/aspose.words.mail_merging.mail_merge#executewithregions_imailmergedatasource) methods that accept [IMailMergeDataSource](https://apireference.aspose.com/words/cpp/class/aspose.words.mail_merging.i_mail_merge_data_source) custom data source.

 The following code example shows how to execute mail merge with regions from sqlite database with [SQLiteCpp](https://github.com/SRombauts/SQLiteCpp):